Pivoting technique for the circle homeomorphism group: Introduction

 \subsection{Acknowledgments}

 The author thanks Hyungryul Baik and Sang-hyun Kim for their valuable comments on the Korean version of this paper.
 The author thanks Dominque Malicet and Mart{\'i}n Gilabert Vio for explaining the basics of circle homeomorphisms and clarifying the author's many confusions.
 Malicet and Gilabert Vio encouraged the author to consider non-degenerate random walks on subsemigroups (which are not necessarily subgroups) of $\Homeo(S^{1})$, which led to the current statements.
 The author is grateful to their suggestions.
 The author also thanks Gilabert Vio for many corrections and suggestions for the first draft of this paper.
+Lastly, the author is grateful to {\'E}tienne Ghys, Victor Kleptsyn and Andr{\'e}s Navas for their comments on the first draft of this paper and reference suggestions.

 The author was partially supported by Mid-Career Researcher Program (RS-2023-00278510) through the National Research Foundation funded by the government of Korea.
-The main part of the paper was written while the author was visiting the HCMC of KIAS.
+The first draft of the paper was written while the author was visiting the HCMC of KIAS.